 It is a rare severe disorder in which the iris (colored part of the eye) gets swelled up.
 Its healing period ranges from a week to months.
 It is a non-contagious disease.
 Usually, redness in the eye is accompanied by some pain.
 Treatment includes normal medication and eye drops.

-It is most prominent in the people who use contact lenses.
-Because of some scratches or damage in the Cornea of the eye, the bacteria invade.
+It is most prominent in people who use contact lenses.
+Because of some scratches or damage to the Cornea of the eye, the bacteria invade.
 Thereby, causing one of the causes of red eyes.
 Since this can be initiated by other microbes as well, such as fungi and parasites.
 It can be contagious depending on the type of pathogens.

 It can be treated easily if it is identified and diagnosed early.

 The Common sensation includes prickling and discomfort in vision.
 Also, wearing contact lenses can aggravate the condition.
 It is difficult to cure but can be controlled with some care.
-Eye specialists generally use Schirmer’s test, Artificial tears and Lacrimal Plugs(a technique to avoid drainage of tears) to examine and treat the defect.
+Eye specialists generally use Schirmer’s test, Artificial tears, and Lacrimal Plugs(a technique to avoid drainage of tears) to examine and treat the defect.

 It is caused by HSV(Herpes Simplex Virus).
-This virus causes the inflammation in the cornea and usually affects one eye.
+This virus causes inflammation in the cornea and usually affects one eye.
 In some cases, it leads to blisters on the eyelids.

 The signs of this eye herpes are a headache, red eyes, the feeling of sand in the eye, etc. Medical assistance treats the disease.

-7) Digital Eye Strain:
+Digital Eye Strain

 The most common cause of red eyes.
-As the name suggests, it is the continuous staring of digital screens for a long time.
-It makes the eyes tired, dry and stained.
+As the name suggests, it is the continuous staring at digital screens for a long time.
+It makes the eyes tired, dry, and stained.
 According to a recent survey in America, approximately 65% of people were found suffering from this.
 Practicing some home remedies such as taking regular breaks, frequent blinking, and eye drops can relieve the strain.

-8) Cold and Flu:
+Cold and Flu

-One of the most common and simple problems of the people of all ages.
+One of the most common and simple problems of people of all ages.
 In this illness, the cause of the red eyes is basically due to Sinusitis.
 Typical Signs include red and running nose, headache, fever, and sneezing.
 Usually, no medication is required for this illness.

-An eye disorder wherein the fringe of the eyelid becomes scaly, red and puffy.
+An eye disorder wherein the fringe of the eyelid becomes scaly, red, and puffy.
 It usually occurs as a result of blocked oil glands where the bacteria grow.
 It is a common and chronic eye disease that is not easily curable.
-People suffering from Blepharitis customarily complain of red and sore eyes, sticky eyelashes and difficulty in vision.
+People suffering from Blepharitis customarily complain of red and sore eyes, sticky eyelashes, and difficulty in vision.

 How to Get rid of Red Eyes

 Getting rid of red eyes can be easier and at times more difficult if it is caused due to a serious disorder.
-Its remedy depends upon the cause and the condition of ailment.
-However, it is often good to have a short-term solution to relieve your eyes and avoiding the situation to become worse.
+Its remedy depends upon the cause and the condition of the ailment.
+However, it is often good to have a short-term solution to relieve your eyes and avoid the situation to become worse.
 Most of the time home remedies are sufficient to cure the cause of red eyes.
 Here are some of them:

-1) Avoid touching the red eye:
+Avoid touching the red-eye

-2) Practicing 20-20-20 rule:
+Practicing the 20-20-20 rule

-Most important for the people who spend most of their times in front of digital screens.
+Most important for the people who spend most of their time in front of digital screens.
 It is common among children who often complain of red eyes.
 Most of the time, they are unaware of the fact that bright screens are the cause of red eyes.

-In this rule, you take a break at every 20 minutes and watch an object located at 20 feet from you for 20 seconds.
+In this rule, you take a break at every 20 minutes and watch an object located 20 feet from you for 20 seconds.
 This is an effective and easy method to get rid of red eyes.

-3) An adequate amount of sleep:
+An adequate amount of sleep

 On most occasions, the cause of red eye is the lack of sleep.
 So, try prioritizing your sleep time.
-It differs from person to the person that how much time is good to sleep.
+It differs from person to the person and how much time is good to sleep.

-4) Eating a Balanced Diet:
+Eating a Balanced Diet:

-5) Try avoiding Hazardous Surroundings:
+Try avoiding Hazardous Surroundings

 Particulate matters like fumes, aerosol, dust, and smoke are the well-known cause of red eyes.
-They can also trigger eye-allergies.
+They can also trigger eye allergies.
 So, it’s better to avoid them in order to get rid of red eyes.
 Sometimes, excessive sun exposure can also cause red eyes.

 It is a potential solution to dry eye syndrome.
 It helps in moistening the eyes if your tear glands fail to do so.
 Thereby, getting rid of dry eyes.
 It will help you to give relief to your eyes.
 Artificial tears also relieve dry eyes and lubricate your eyes.
 It also prevents eye irritation.

-7) Keeping ice packs:
+Keeping ice packs:

-8) Splashing with Cold Water:
+Splashing with Cold Water:

-A gentle splashing can remove off the unwanted dirt or foreign particles that may be causing the red eyes.
+A gentle splashing can remove the unwanted dirt or foreign particles that may be causing the red eyes.
 It can be practiced regularly in order to clean your eyes and get rid of red eyes.

-9) Beware of Contact Lenses:
+Beware of Contact Lenses:

 This one is especially for those wearing contact lenses all the time.
-Contact lenses can be a home to many germs and bacteria causing eye disorders.
-Thus, it is always a good idea to keep your lenses clean and hygiene.
+Contact lenses can be home to many germs and bacteria causing eye disorders.
+Thus, it is always a good idea to keep your lenses clean and hygienic.
 If you don’t know how to, then try consulting your physician.

-10) Seeking advice from Eye Professionals:
+Seeking advice from Eye Professionals:

-If your bloodshot eye persists for a long time or the cause of red eyes is a serious one, then it’s better off to get it examined from Optometrists or Ophthalmologists.
+If your bloodshot eye persists for a long time or the cause of red eyes is a serious one, then it’s better off to get it examined by Optometrists or Ophthalmologists.
 Taking immediate action, in this case, can go the long way in getting rid of red eyes easily.